trevorsandy/lpub3d/tools/docs/README.txt

  part description.
 -Go To Page navigation combo box - allow page navigation using drop-down box.
 -Show progress bar during display page processing.
--Text entries can now accomodate quotes using escape character '\' - e.g. This \"Fat\" MOC will display: This "Fat" MOC.
+-Text entries can now accommodate quotes using escape character '\' - e.g. This \"Fat\" MOC will display: This "Fat" MOC.
 Edits must always include the '\' escape character.
 -Fix: When changing the font on added text, the dialogue starts with MS Shell Dlg 2 size 12.
- The dialogue now starts with display of the actual font perameters being changed.
+ The dialogue now starts with display of the actual font parameters being changed.
--Fix: Change to PLI Times Used attribue on multi-step page now affects only the selected step. when use local option selected.
+-Fix: Change to PLI Times Used attribute on multi-step page now affects only the selected step. when use local option selected.
--Fix: Change to PLI Text Annotation attribue on multi-step page now affects only the selected step. when use local option selected.
+-Fix: Change to PLI Text Annotation attribute on multi-step page now affects only the selected step. when use local option selected.
--Fix: Change to PLI Background attribue on multi-step page now affects only the selected step. when use local option selected.
+-Fix: Change to PLI Background attribute on multi-step page now affects only the selected step. when use local option selected.
--Fix: Change to PLI Border attribue on multi-step page now affects only the selected step. when use local option selected.
+-Fix: Change to PLI Border attribute on multi-step page now affects only the selected step. when use local option selected.
--Fix: Change to Step number attribue on multi-step page now affects only the selected step.
+-Fix: Change to Step number attribute on multi-step page now affects only the selected step.
 PARTIAL - Use local selection still not working.

 -CHANGE: Move PLI annotations settings from application preferences to BOM/PLI Setup preferences.